An Interview with Dr. Eric Hite, Founder

 There’s a spiritual, psychological, and cultural acceptance of poverty in many Black communities.
 People have seen poverty.
 They’ve learned to survive in it.
 But wealth?
 That’s unfamiliar.
 Uncomfortable.
 Even taboo.
 I’m here to change that by making wealth visible, achievable, and repeatable.

-I teach that gambling and stock investing are cousins—but only one has a degree.
+I teach that gambling and stock investing are not related at all.
+Gambling is blind luck designed to make you poor and someone else rich.
+Investing is educated participation in the stock market designed to make you rich.
 Black communities often gamble out of desperation or fantasy.
+We can't name the person who became a millionaire gambling.
+But there are hundreds of people we know became wealthy through stock market investing.
 Investing is rooted in research, discipline, and time.
 I show how the same thrill people feel playing Powerball can be redirected toward watching a portfolio grow.

 Many students I teach don’t believe they’ll live past 25.
 Why budget?
 Why plan?
 Why save?
 My program flips that.
 When students invest, they start thinking long-term.
-Suddenly, they expect to live past 25.
+They not only expect to live past 25, but envision their lives at age 36 with real networth, assets and wealth.
 They expect to buy a home.
 They expect to start a business.
-Wealth-building makes hope tangible.
+Wealth-building makes hope tangible and the future exciting.

-Many teachers are financially broken themselves.
+Many teachers are struggling financially themselves.
 They’re in debt.
 Underpaid.
 Overworked.
 I teach teachers how to invest first, so they can teach from a place of belief, not burnout.
-When teachers begin building wealth, it naturally overflows into their classroom instruction.
+When teachers begin building wealth, it naturally overflows into their classroom instruction and multiplies our impact.

-N.U.B.I.A.N. doesn’t just offer programs—we offer a movement.
-We combine academic standards with cultural relevance, financial mentorship, family engagement, and public competitions to create a full ecosystem.
-It’s not just what we teach—it’s how we teach it, who we teach it to, and why.
+NUBIAN doesn’t just offer programs—we offer real solutions.
+We combine academic standards with cultural relevance, financial mentorship, family engagement, and public competitions to create a whole ecosystem.
+It’s not just what we teach—it’s how we teach it, who we teach it to, why we teach it and how we actively apply it.

 I believe students should learn stock investing before they learn credit cards.
 Before they graduate.
 Before they start working.
 Early exposure leads to lifelong ownership.
 Imagine if a fifth grader owned Amazon stock before their first cell phone.
-That’s the future we’re building.
+Now that's a powerful shift in mindset and their financial future.

-When they hear my name, I want them to say: “That’s the man who taught us to own.”
 I want classrooms full of kids with portfolios.
 Families who talk about dividends at dinner.
 Churches with investment ministries.
 Teachers who retire as millionaires.
-And a Black community that finally stops surviving—and starts owning, building, and thriving for generations because they are also teaching.
+And a Black community that finally stops surviving—and starts owning, building, and thriving for generations because they are investing.

 This is not just a program.
 This is a revolution.
 And the revolution will be invested.